Bhavik-Gilbert/Ticketing-System/README.md

 To get started, users are required to signup to the system, inputted a regex secured password, which is then hashed and salted.
 From there, users will immediately be able to login and continue onto the site.
 ### Groups
 Groups in this application are defined as different companies or teams, that plan to work on a number of projects together.
 Any user is able to make a group, and once made, this user becomes the admin.
 All groups require an admin, and only the admin can delete the group.
 If an admin wants to leave a group, the admin must first pass the role onto another user.
-Gruops are invite only, admins are able to search through a list of all users to send them an invite request, the invited user is then able to accept or decline a request.
+Gruops are invite only, admins are able to search through a list of all users to send them an invite request, the invited user is then able to accept or decline a request.--
 ### Projects